adrianp/silog/README.md

     npm install simplog

-Alternatively, you can clone this repository and use the import simplog as in the [demo file](https://github.com/adrianp/simplog/blob/master/demo.js).
+Alternatively, you can clone this repository and import simplog as in the [demo file](https://github.com/adrianp/simplog/blob/master/demo.js).
 This file also shows how this module can be used.